Adobe throws in towel to Apple in Web software war

 He said the company would continue to invest in Flash technology for use in mobile applications that would run on devices through its Adobe AIR platform.
 To access those applications, a user must first install Adobe's AIR software.

-(Additional reporting by Yinka Adegoke and Jennifer Saba in New York and Poornima Gupta in San Francisco; editing by Edwin Chan, Lisa Von Ahn, Gerald E. McCormick and Andre Grenon)
+(Additional reporting by Yinka Adegoke in New York and Poornima Gupta in San Francisco; editing by Edwin Chan, Lisa Von Ahn, Gerald E. McCormick and Andre Grenon)